InsightDataScience/coding-challenge/README.md

 No, you may use a public repo, there is no need to purchase a private repo.
 You may also submit a link to a Bitbucket repo if you prefer.

 * *How should I account for transactions that are missing an "actor" field?*
 These errors in the input should be ignored by your program with correct exception handling.
-They should not affect your graph, and should not result in a new entry.
+They should not affect your graph, and should not result in a new line in the output file.
 For simplicity, we have removed these entries from the sample file we have provided.

 * *Do you have any larger sample inputs?*
 Yes, we have provided a sample of approximately 1,800 transactions in the `data-gen` directory of this repo.